markocska/anonymizer/README.md

 * SQL Server 2012 or newer version

-## Steps to run and try out the application using the allInBundle.zip comporessed folder
+## Steps to run and try out the application using the "allInBundle.zip" compressed folder

 1. Download the allInBundle.zip file, either by cloning the project, or by downloading [directly](https://github.com/markocska/anonymizer/blob/master/allInBundle.zip).